carboncredits/x4c/README.md

 Operation injected: https://rpc.jakartanet.teztnets.xyz/opViJhWJz3HBzS2K5x3hf5BaXWpbmrD5yLkYd2y55YxcCznZAbJ
 ```

-Finally, the custodian is holding tokens for off chain entities that aren't expected to hold their own wallets.
+Finally, the custodian is holding tokens for off-chain entities that aren't expected to hold their own wallets.
 By default the internal_mint call to the custodian has "self" holding the tokens, but in practice you'd then assign them to others:

 ```
 $ x4c custodian internal_transfer CustodianOwner CustodianContract FA2Contract 123 500 "self" "example corp"